 "Y-yeah" she said, blushing again.

-Boy, she sure blushed easy.
+Harry thought she blushed a bit easily.
 The door slid open as the twins he had seen before came in.

 "There you munchkins are.
-You sure know how to pick them Ginny; this is the superhero we told you about earlier.
+You sure know how to pick them Ginny.
+You sit before the very superhero we told you about earlier.
 By the way Harry, I'm Fred Weasley, this handsome young man beside me is George Weasley, and this is our adorable younger sister Ginevra Weasley."

 "Ignore these dolts, my name is Ginny," she argued back